-These days the RR offers 24-mile round-trip excursion service from March through December to over 100,000 passengers each year.
-Mid 19th century coach, dining and vista dome cars, along with 1950’s era locomotives have been carefully restored to retain the authentic elegant feel of mid-century railroad travel.
+These days the RR offers a 24-mile round-trip excursion service from March through December to over 100,000 passengers each year.
+Mid-19th century coach, dining, and vista dome cars, along with 1950’s era locomotives, has been carefully restored to retain the authentic, elegant feel of mid-century railroad travel.

-If you choose to dine aboard the train, there are full-service lunch and dinner options, with your choice of seasonal entrees served on the white-linen covered dining tables.
-The collection of chef-prepared hors d’ouevres we tasted onboard were high quality and quite delicious.
+If you choose to dine aboard the train, there are full-service lunch and dinner options, with your choice of seasonal entrees, served on the white-linen-covered dining tables.
+The collection of chef-prepared hors d’ouevres we tasted onboard was high quality and quite delicious.
 If there is a beef tenderloin on the menu when you visit, I’d recommend it.

 You can ride during the day, but we rode in the evening and highly recommend that time of day.
-In addition to seeing a beautiful sunset, we wandered from the dining car to one of the open cars to enjoy the cool evening air, the relaxing sound of the river and were even lucky enough to spot some big horn sheep scaling the cliffs in the Gorge.
-It isn’t uncommon to see big horn sheep, blue herons or bald eagles.
+In addition to seeing a beautiful sunset, we wandered from the dining car to one of the open cars to enjoy the cool evening air and the relaxing sound of the river and were even lucky enough to spot some big horn sheep scaling the cliffs in the Gorge.
+It isn’t uncommon to see big horn sheep, blue herons, or bald eagles.

 Upon arriving back at the Sante Fe Depot, we disembarked and capped off our relaxing romantic evening aboard the train with a short walk back to Jewel of the Canyons Bed & Breakfast, where we spent a little time relaxing together on the front porch before turning in for the night.